greenlight2000/2020-short-semester/README.md

 #### Inventory Stock

-Triple detection to prevent
+Triple detection to prevent inventory

 > One of the most important features that distinguishes us from the other groups is that our product inventory is secured.
-Cases where user bought a number of product that overflow the inventory of the product itself, is completly prevented.
+We can handle a certain degree of concurrency.
+In this website, the number of the product that you buy, there's no possibility that it will overflows the inventory num of the product.
 You can say that our product is **Thread safe**.
 I'll show you how it works.
 >
 > ...
 >
-> I'm not bragging, but I honestly think that not many of the other groups can do this.
+> I'm not bragging, but I honestly think that not many of the other groups can do this. (back-end database)
 >
-> I mean, if you seriously want to put one of  the websites online, put into actual use, there is no way you can avoid considering the inventory of the product that you're selling.
-From this sense, only our website, or website like this can guarantee the security of the products inventory.
+> I mean, if you seriously want to put one of  the websites online, put into actual use, there is no way you can avoid considering the inventory security of the product.
+I feel like a lot of the other group, superficial front-end design, this website can guarantee the security of the product inventory.
+>
+> From this sense, if you're about to choose only one website among us, and to put into your business use, we are the one.